 - I learned to have awkward conversations.
 My training actually had us practice going through difficult conversations.
 I learned to name and own the awkwardness, and bring the subtext into text.
 It’s an evolving process.
 I’m still getting better at it.
 But it has already improved my ability to deal with difficult things, and to ask my coaching clients the questions they need to be asked.

 - I learned to let people have feelings.
 I’m a fixer.
 I’ve always been a fixer.
 If you’re sad, I want you to be happy.
 If you’re lonely, I want to keep you company.
 But that’s not what a coach does.
 If you’re sad, a coach wants you to know you’re sad.
 If you want to stop being sad, a coach can help you identify ways to do that.
 But the coach doesn’t fix you.
 If you’re lonely, your coach helps you recognize your loneliness; she doesn’t hang out with you to make the loneliness stop.
 And sometimes you have to be sad or lonely to learn what you need to learn.
 Having someone fix your every negative emotion doesn’t lead to growth.
-Coaches help people grown.
-Becoming a coach meant learning to turn off my need to be a fixer.
+Coaches help people grow.
+Becoming a coach meant learning to turn off my need to fix.